signalling-games-org/evoke/docs/paper/paper.md

 # Acknowledgements

+Many thanks to the reviewers and editors for their comments.
 This work was supported by Juan de la Cierva grant FJC2020-044240-I and María de Maeztu grant CEX2021-001169-M funded by MICIU/AEI/10.13039/501100011033.

 # References